Skip to content

 We are not implying that organizations should not use competency models to structure employee development.
 Your competency model is the foundation for a strong development effort.
 But we support the practice of providing assessments that help individuals in your organization discover themselves, their teammates, and the people they are charged with developing.
 The value of insights into future performance far outweigh the minimal cost of an assessment.

 We have seen assessment programs work as managers have learned how to develop the individuals on their teams.
-We watched as employees have gained new insights that improved their performance and commitment.
+We watched as employees gained new insights that improved their performance and commitment.
 People gained self-knowledge in a few weeks that otherwise might have taken a lifetime to learn.

 Other Considerations